Arelle/EdgarRenderer/README.md

 End user support is by e-mail direct to SEC at: Ask-OID@sec.gov

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

+This is the master branch, as contributed by SEC.
+The plugin branch, https://github.com/Arelle/EdgarRenderer/tree/plugin, reconfigures SEC's EdgarRenderer as a dynamically installable Arelle plugin.
+The plugin provides EdgarRenderer features to existing integrated usage of Arelle by a command line interface, by java and c# interface and by RESTful server interface.